• Skip to main content

 If you want to decorate your Go Fishing Game box, do that first.
 We glued a couple of blue construction paper sheets on to the front of our box and I made a Go Fish sign.
 You and your child can decorate it however you would like!

 Next, you will make your magnetic fishing rods.
 Grab you pole (which could be a wooden dowel or a gift wrapping tube) and tape a piece of string to it.
 Ribbon would work well too!
 If you are using thinner string, you might want to double it up.
-Attach one or two magnets to the end of the string by tapping them on.
+Attach one or two magnets to the end of the “fishing rod” string by tapping them on.
 (The larger your magnets are, the easier it will be to catch your fish!)

 DIY lets go fish game

-Once you have done that, draw fish and let your child cut them out if he/she can use scissors.
-We used foam sheets for our fish so that they would be a little sturdier than construction paper.
-Cardstock would work well too.
-You could even make cardboard fish.
 If you are using magnets, glue a magnet on the fish in the eye area.
 Or you can use googly eyes as the eyes and attach a paper clip to the fish to serve as the magnetic component.

 fishing games kids